 Jafa’s work is driven by a recurrent question: how might one identify and develop a specifically Black visual aesthetics equal to the ‘power, beauty and alienation’ of Black music in US culture?

 This exhibition, titled A Series of Utterly Improbable, Yet Extraordinary Renditions, took the form of a site-specific installation at the Serpentine Sackler Gallery in which Jafa transformed the space with a series of new assemblages that encompassed film, photography and found footage.
 The title of the exhibition related to the sense of absence that Jafa observes as haunting Black life.
 The word ‘rendition’ refers to the artist’s interpretation of the aesthetics associated with Black being, which are historically-inscribed in images, objects and artefacts.
 By re-performing these narratives in the present, Jafa imagined and constructed new possibilities for making them visible.
-In addition to his exhibition at the Sackler Gallery, Jafa also devised a new, site-specific event as part of the 2017 Park Nights series, which took place in the Serpentine Pavilion, designed by Francis Kéré.
+In addition to his exhibition at the North Gallery, Jafa also devised a new, site-specific event as part of the 2017 Park Nights series, which took place in the Serpentine Pavilion, designed by Francis Kéré.

 Jafa creates work that approximates the radical alienation of Black life in the West while seeking to make visible or emancipate the power embedded in modes of African expression.
 With reference points ranging from Fang sculpture to Mississippi juke joints, Duchamp’s urinal to jazz, he is a filmmaker with a unique understanding of how to cut and juxtapose a sequence to draw out maximum visceral effect.
 Jafa works from a set of source books of images he has been assembling since the 1980s and this ongoing archive has proved an enduring resource for works such as the Picture Books, the new films premiering in this exhibition and Love is the Message, The Message is Death (2016), which was shown at Gavin Brown’s enterprise, New York and at MOCA, Los Angeles (2017).